 #5 – Government Revenues

-What could you buy with $110 billion dollars?
-Several new transit lines + stations, hospitals, schools, roads, police, nurses, teachers, doctors and lots of money left over for important social programs here in Canada.
+What could our governments buy with $100.5 billion dollars over five years?
+Several new transit lines + stations, hospitals, schools, roads, police officers, nurses, teachers, doctors, and still have lots left over for critical social programs here in Canada.

 - China – 4%